Smoother-type a posteriori error estimates for finite element methods: Discrete Ambient Space

 On the L-shaped domain $\Omega=(-1,1)^2\backslash([0,1)\times[-1,0))$, we test the performance of the proposed a posteriori error estimates for the FEM \eqref{eq:varPoisson_FEM}.
 The exact solution is $u=r^{2/3}\sin(2\theta/3)$ with singularity near the re-entrant corner of $\Omega$, where $(r,\theta)$ is the polar coordinate near the origin.
-All quantities are computed on adaptively generated meshes by the standard AFEM with a D\"orfler marking parameter $\theta=0.5$ (cf.~\cite{Dorfler1996,CKNS2008,BonitoCanutoNochettoVeeser2024}), which will be used in all numerical experiments.
-The smoother-type a posteriori error estimates as well as the implicit estimators \eqref{eq:Poisson_localDiri_a} and \eqref{eq:Poisson_localDiri_m} are compared to the explicit residual error estimator
+All quantities are computed on adaptively generated meshes by Algorithm \ref{alg:smoother_afem}.
+The smoother-type a posteriori error estimates as well as computable discrete approximations of implicit estimators \eqref{eq:Poisson_localDiri_a} and \eqref{eq:Poisson_localDiri_m} based on local $\mathcal{P}_2$ resolution are compared to the explicit residual error estimator